Hypobromite

-The hypobromite ion, also called alkaline bromine water, is BrO-.
+Hypobromite, also called alkaline bromine water, is an anion with the chemical formula BrO-.
 Bromine is in the +1 oxidation state.
 The Br\sO bond length is 1.82 Å. Hypobromite is the bromine compound analogous to hypochlorites found in common bleaches, and in immune cells.
 In many ways, hypobromite functions in the same manner as hypochlorite, and is also used as a germicide and antiparasitic in both industrial applications, and in the immune system.

 Preparation

 Hypobromite salts form upon treating bromine with aqueous alkali, such as sodium or potassium hydroxide.
 At 20 C the reaction is rapid.